Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 - `MapArea` (now called `Area`) and `IReadOnlyMapArea` (now called `IReadOnlyArea`)
 - `BoundedRectangle`
 - `Rectangle`
+- All spatial map related interfaces and implementations (moved to the `SadRogue.Primitives.SpatialMaps` namespace)
+- `IHasID` and `IHasLayer` interfaces
 - Most of the `MathHelpers` static class

 `TheSadRogue.Primitives` is open source, and maintained by [Thraka](https://github.com/Thraka) and I.  It is compatible with all platforms that GoRogue is.
 Additionally, GoRogue depends on this library, so it will be automatically installed via NuGet when GoRogue is.
 Many changes will simply involve changing namespaces referred to from the GoRogue namespaces items were in, to `SadRogue.Primitives`.